 I have a marble top table that has been outdoors in the sun and rain for more than 5 years.
 Now the table top is dull and I would like to restore it, since I now have a screened patio.
-I would appreciate it if somebody can give me any advice.
-Thanks.

 There are brush-on or sponge-on products that will coat the marble to make it look shiny again.
 One is Marble Shine-N-Seal, made by Custom Building Products.
 I've used this on interior marble, and on dulled black trim on my stove.
 Apply a thin film and let it dry- don't rub or polish it!

 Outdoors, I recently experimented (emphasis on "experiment"!) with concrete sealer on a marble mosaic sundial pedestal.
 So far, great: attractive glossy finish.
 Product: Concrete Cure 'n Seal, made by Sakrete.

 I have a marble table used to the same conditions.
 I sanded it with a 1200 wet/dry paper and finished off with 1500 wet and dry paper.